ehernandez-xk/mset/README.md

 $mset current
 projectB

-# change to use the settings.xml called projectB
+# change to use the settings.xml called projectA
-$mset set projectB
+$mset set projectA
-added projectB to current
+added projectA to current

 # see all your files stored in the catalog
 $mset list
-projectA
+projectB
-projectB (current)
+projectA (current)

 ```